Cascading Failure Mitigation via Transmission Switching: Abstract

 \section{Abstract}

-After decades of research, cascading blackouts remain one of the unresolved challenges in the bulk power systems.
+After decades of research, cascading blackouts remain one of the unresolved challenges in the bulk power system operations.
 A new perspective for measuring the susceptibility of the system to cascading failures is clearly needed.
-The newly developed concept of system stress metrics may be able to provide new insight into this problem.
-The method employs power engineering and graph theory to analyze the network structure and electrical properties of the system, with metrics that measure stress as the susceptibility to cascading failures.
-In this paper, we investigate the effectiveness of transmission switching in reducing the risk of cascading failures, measured in system stress metrics.
-A case study, analyzing different metrics on IEEE 118-bus test system, is presented.
-The results show that transmission switching can be used as a preventive as well as corrective mechanism to reduce the system's susceptibility to cascading failures.
-Contrary to the conventional operation wisdom that switching lines out of service jeopardizes reliability, our results suggest the opposite; system operators can use transmission switching, when the system is under stress, as a tool to reduce the risk of cascading failures.
+The newly developed concept of system stress metrics may be able to provide new insights into this problem.
+The method measures stress as susceptibility to cascading failures by analyzing the network structure and electrical properties.
+This paper investigates the effectiveness of transmission switching in reducing the risk of cascading failures, measured in system stress metrics.
+Based on line-outage distribution factors, an algorithm is developed to identify and test the switching candidates quickly.
+A case study analyzing different stress metrics on the IEEE 118-bus test system is presented.
+The results show that transmission switching identified by our proposed algorithm could be used in preventive as well as corrective mechanisms to reduce the system's susceptibility to cascading failures.
+Contrary to the conventional operation wisdom that switching lines out of service jeopardizes reliability, our results suggest the opposite; system operators can often use transmission switching, when the system is under stress, as a tool to reduce the risk of cascading failures.